 PPC Secret #4 – Optimize For Sales, Not Conversions

-Let’s say that you’ve started taking The Iceberg Effect serious and you’re create Single Keyword Ad Groups at scale.
+Let’s say that you’ve started taking The Iceberg Effect seriously and you create Single Keyword Ad Groups at scale.

-You’re seeing improvements in click-through-rates, quality scores, and cost per clicks.
+You’re seeing improvements in click-through-rates, quality scores, and cost per click.

-Let’s say that your conversion on your landing page is not an eCommerce purchase that’s black and white.
+Let’s say that a conversion on your landing page is not black and white like an eCommerce purchase.
 Let’s say that you’re generating leads or users for your SaaS product.

 You now know which keywords and search terms are producing conversions, but do you know which ones are producing sales?

-Take a common PPC example of someone who has setup conversion tracking.
+Take a common example of someone who has set up PPC conversion tracking.
 All things being equal, which keyword is performing better?

-But this is just showing a fraction of the whole picture.
+But this is just a fraction of the whole picture.

 How do these two keywords perform when it comes to generating sales, as a lead over the phone or through your SaaS onboarding?